IBM/storage-fusion/backup-restore/recipes/Db2/README.md

      Fusion UI ---> Backup & Restore ---> Backed up applications ---> Select Application ---> select Backups tab ---> Select Backup Snapshot  ---> Click Restore

 ### Note
-1. This recipe does not support Db2 Operator V2
+1. This recipe does not support IBM Db2 Operator V2.
-2. This recipe only supports restore to the same namespace (same cluster or different cluster)
+2. This recipe only supports restore to the same namespace or namespaces.
+This can be the same namespace or namespaces on the same cluster where the backup was performed, or a different cluster.
+You cannot restore IBM Db2 application to a different namespace or namespaces.
-3. This recipe relies on having the Db2 Velero plugin installed.
-For more information about installing the plugin, refer [this](https://www.ibm.com/docs/en/software-hub/5.4.x?topic=utilities-fusion-backup-restore-utility) page.
+3. This recipes requires use of the Db2 Velero plugin.
+For more information about installing the plugin, please refer to the instructions for installing the plugin in the [IBM Software Hub](https://www.ibm.com/docs/en/software-hub/5.4.x?topic=utilities-fusion-backup-restore-utility) documentation.
+You should use the **latest** version of the plugin that is documented by the [IBM Software Hub](https://www.ibm.com/docs/en/software-hub/5.4.x?topic=utilities-fusion-backup-restore-utility).